Tandem Streamer Flies: Exclusive Best Fall Trout Tips

 - Let the flies settle before moving them again

-Retrieval matters more than many travelers expect.
+Retrieve matters more than many travelers expect.
 Trout in fall often respond best to a stop-and-go rhythm.
 Strip the fly to create movement, then pause long enough for a fish to commit.
 Many anglers shorten that pause too much.
-They assume the fish wants constant motion, when in fact hesitation is often what triggers the strike.
+They assume the trout wants constant motion, when in fact hesitation is often what triggers the strike.

 What Colors Work Best for Tandem Streamer Flies in Fall